-(a) Domestic lenders: No withholding tax is applicable on domestic lenders (Egyptian tax residents and those with a permanent establishment situated in Egypt) from the interest received.

-Foreign lenders: The withholding tax rate applicable on the interest paid to foreign lenders (non Egyptian tax residents and those with no permanent establishment in Egypt) is 20%.
+- (a) Domestic lenders: No withholding tax is applicable on domestic lenders (Egyptian tax residents and those with a permanent establishment situated in Egypt) from the interest received. - (b) Foreign lenders: The withholding tax rate applicable on the interest paid to foreign lenders (non-Egyptian tax residents and those with no permanent establishment in Egypt) is 20%.
 This is subject to any benefit provided under any relevant double tax treaty.
-However, the interest paid to foreign lenders may be exempted from the withholding tax if the loan has a tenor of longer than three years.

-(b) It depends on whether the proceeds are treated as part of the loan principal amount or as in excess of the loan principal amount.
+It depends on whether the proceeds are treated as part of the loan principal amount or as in excess of the loan principal amount.
 The repayment of the loan principal amount is not subject to withholding tax, while the excess should be subject to the treatment mentioned above.